 Arado Ar 198

-The Arado Ar 198 was a prototype reconnaissance aircraft, developed by Arado Flugzeugwerke, with backing from the Luftwaffe, who initially preferred it over the Blohm & Voss BV 141 and the Focke-Wulf Fw 189.
+The Arado Ar 198, a prototype reconnaissance aircraft developed by Arado Flugzeugwerke with support from the Luftwaffe, was initially preferred over the Blohm & Voss BV 141 and the Focke-Wulf Fw 189.

-In 1936 the RLM issued a specification for a new aircraft that would specialize in short-range reconnaissance, with special emphasis placed on ground vision.
+In 1936, the RLM released a specification for a fresh aircraft that would specialise in short-range reconnaissance, with a particular focus on ground vision.

-The Ar 198 was to be built around a three man crew, consisting of a pilot, gunner/radio operator, and observer.
+The Ar 198 was designed to accommodate a three-person crew, comprising of a pilot, gunner/radio operator, and observer.

-Both the pilot and gunner/radio operator positions were above the wing, while the observer’s area was below the wing, in a well laid out fuselage that offered good communication between the crew members.
+The pilot and gunner/radio operator positions were situated above the wing, while the observer’s area was located below the wing, within a well-designed fuselage that facilitated effective communication among the crew members.

-An air cooled radial BMW 132 engine was initially chosen, but due to availability concerns, the first prototype was fitted with the slightly lower powered Bramo 323 A-1 of the Brandenburgische Motorenwerke.
+An air-cooled radial BMW 132 engine was the original choice for the aircraft, but due to availability issues, the first prototype was equipped with the slightly less powerful Bramo 323 A-1 engine from Brandenburgische Motorenwerke.

 Specifications